shelavalepallavi/todo-list/README.md

 ![To-Do Webpage Screenshot](dashboard.png)

 ## 🚀 Features ✨
-- ✅ Add new tasks with ease
+- ✅ Add new tasks with ease.
-- ✔️ Mark tasks as completed
+- ✔️ Mark tasks as completed.
-- ❌ Delete tasks when done
+- ❌ Delete tasks when done.
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive design for mobile and desktop.
-- 💾 Data persistence using localStorage
+- 💾 Data persistence using localStorage.

 ## 🛠️ Technologies Used 🔧
 - 🏗️ **HTML** for the structure